felipemeloc/jobsity/README.md

 The variables **FOLDER_PATH** and **FOLDER_BACKUP_PATH** are used to define the path for new files to be ingested and the path after the file is ingest.

-The variables **SENDER_EMAIL** and **EMAIL_PASSWORD** are use to send the email with the notification of the ingest process.
+The variables **SENDER_EMAIL** and **EMAIL_PASSWORD** are used to send the email with the notification of the ingest process.
 You can use these for it.

 The variable **REC_EMAIL** is the email address that will receive the email with the status of the ingest process.

 ---

 ## How to use

-After the python enviroment is on and the file **.env** was created and completed with the necessary data.
-The proces can be triggered with the following comand.
+After the python environment is on and the file **.env** was created and completed with the necessary data.
+The process can be triggered with the following command.

 ```terminal
 python ingest_data/ingest_data.py